 Reading at home is essential in a child’s development and is a wonderful opportunity for your child to share a book with you.
 As your child gets older they may prefer to read silently to themselves but is important to encourage a mix of reading aloud and silent reading.
 Asking questions will help to ensure your child has understood what they have read.
 Ideally your child would benefit from reading at home at least 3-4 times per week.
 It is important that each child has their reading book and reading record in school every day as we regularly read at times throughout the day.
 Please sign in the reading record so we know your child has read at home.
-Books will be changed on a Monday morning, however It is your child’s responsibility to let us know if they need to change their reading book and time will be given for this.
+Books will be changed on a Thursday, however it is your child’s responsibility to let us know if they need to change their reading book and time will be given for this.

 Homework is set on a Wednesday and due in the following Tuesday.
 Homework always includes reading at least 3-4 times per week.
 This must be recorded in your child’s reading record.
-There will also be spellings to learn and times tables that your child is currently working on.
+There will also be spellings to learn (from the Year 3 and 4 spelling list) and times tables that your child is currently working on.
 By the end of the school year children in Year 3 are expected to know the 2, 3, 4, 5, 8 and 10 times tables and children in Year 4 are expected to know the times table for all numbers up to 12 so it is important to regularly practise these at home as well as in school.
 Homework may also include a piece of work related to the topic.
 Please support your child where possible to help them progress in their learning.

 Start of Day Routine

-As you are aware we are always trying to develop your child’s independent skills, therefore we would ask that the children walk into class on their own after saying goodbye at the school gate.
 The gate is open from 8.40am and children must be in school by 8.55am.
 As soon as they arrive in school, children need to hang up their named belongings on their pegs and make their way into class ready to start at 8.55am.